 What is lifestyle design?

 At first glance, the term “lifestyle design” might sound like spiritual new-age mumbo-jumbo.
-But for me, it’s a very simple concept: The understanding that a person can design their own lifestyle to become more happy.
+But for me, it’s a very simple concept: The understanding that a person can take control and design their own lifestyle to achieve happiness, freedom or whatever they see as a goal for life.
 The hype around this term started with Tim Ferriss’ inspirational book, Four Hour Work Week that focused on location independent lifestyle.
 However, lifestyle design is relevant to each of us, and does not necessarily relate to nomadic living.
 Here are some important elements that will make the concept of lifestyle design more clear:

 - The “normal” or “template” lifestyle.
 9-5 job.
 Family, kids, spouse.
 Home.
 Although we run a nomadic blog, we do not look down on the “normal lifestyle”.
 Since it is so common, we also agree that for some, the peace and happiness it brings makes it the best lifestyle out there.
 However, for many of us, there are other lifestyles that are more suitable and can bring more happiness than the normal lifestyle.